Atk 0 Crit All ~My attack stat is negligible, so I can't help but rely on critical hits to succeed!~

 “No!
 That way!
 I feel Yi Long over there!
 He can help us!”
 She pleaded into my ear.

 I stopped and thought about it.
 Kaguya and Wen Lu were likely being guarded, and we had no idea of the place’s layout.
 Though Yi Long was part of the Zhao family, it seemed like he would be willing to help us.
-Without a guide, it would be more difficult to move around inside.
+Without a guide, it would be more difficult to move around inside an unknown floorplan.
 Plus, it might be easier to infiltrate from the side.

 “Okay, let’s go.
 Help me keep an eye on our enemy.
 You can be my radar, since I can’t sense mana as far as you can.”